Historical Football Data via API — 2026 Guide

 - Player statistics by season - goals, assists, appearances, minutes, cards, and more, broken down by year and competition

-- Competition records - standings, seasons, and participating teams for each year
+- Competition records - seasons, participating teams, and team records for each year

 - Team histories - which teams participated in which competitions in which seasons

 Coverage is deepest for the top European leagues (Premier League, La Liga, Bundesliga, Serie A, Ligue 1), the Champions League, and major South American competitions.
-Smaller leagues may have shorter historical windows, but the API currently spans 1,196 competitions overall.
+Smaller leagues may have shorter historical windows.
+The default catalog ships with 80 competitions, and up to 1,196 competitions are available on request.

 Fetching Matches by Season